 One of the most important decisions you’ll make about your baby’s health is selecting his or her doctor.
 It’s important to find a doctor you feel comfortable with — someone whom you can talk to and who is willing to answer your questions.
 After all, you will turn to this doctor for help often, and even when your baby is healthy you’ll be making regular visits.

 Lifeboat Medical Associates understands this and have developed a well baby program to help you with the care of your baby.

 Well Baby Care

-During your baby's first four years of life, sh will see her doctor a number of times.
+During your baby’s first four years of life, she/he will see her/his doctor a number of times.
 These visits are important to check that she is growing and developing appropriately.
 Her doctor will ask you a number of questions about how the baby is doing, and he will examine your baby, checking for normal growth and looking for problems.

 Routine and regular checkups are particularly important for your baby during her first three years of life.
 Problems found at this age, if not treated early, may have serious implications for her later in life.
 It used to be that your baby’s doctor would see her for the first time within 24 hours of her birth.
 For some babies, this may still be the case.
 But with changes in insurance and hospitalization coverage, most new babies leave the hospital with their mother 24 to 48 hours after the birth.
 So the first time the doctor sees the baby is now commonly at her first visit to the doctor’s office.
 Most doctors like to see the new baby when she’s one to two weeks old.

 Whenever your baby and her doctor first meet, the doctor will perform a complete physical examination of the baby and talk to you about your pregnancy, labor, and delivery.
 If you smoked, took any drugs (prescribed or recreational), or drank any alcohol, you need to tell this to the doctor.
 These factors may affect your baby’s health and growth.
 When you visit the doctor’s office, the doctor’s staff will probably ask you some questions before you see the doctor.